Ice cream parlor

-Ice cream parlors (American English) or ice cream parlours (British English) are parlors that sell ice cream, gelato, sorbet, and/or frozen yogurt to consumers.
+Ice cream parlors (American English) or ice cream parlours (British English) are restaurants that sell ice cream, gelato, sorbet, and/or frozen yogurt to consumers.
 Ice cream is typically sold as regular ice cream (also called hard-packed or hard-serve ice cream), and/or soft serve, which is usually dispensed by a machine with a limited number of flavors (e.g., chocolate, vanilla, and "twist", or "zebra", a mix of the two).
 Ice cream parlors generally offer a number of flavors and items.
 Parlors often serve ice cream and other frozen desserts in cones, cups or dishes, the latter two to be eaten with a spoon.
 Some ice cream parlors prepare ice cream desserts such as sundaes (ice cream topped with syrup, whipped cream and other toppings) or milkshakes, or even a blend (known as a Boston shake).